 Study design and population

-The results of 1296 patients (466 females, 830 males, the mean age 61.56 ± 9.42 years; distribution 26-82 years) presented to the emergency department (ED) between January 2014 and December 2018 for chest pain and admitted to the Cardiology Clinic with the pre-diagnosis of ACS were retrospectively obtained.
-The patients, whose biochemistry and hemogram were not studied, 12-lead ECG was not performed during the ED, and whose angiographies and echocardiographies were not performed after hospitalization, and in whom sepsis and septic shock, pulmonary thromboembolism, pericarditis and myocarditis, blunt chest traumas, all malignancy types, chronic kidney failure, cerebrovascular diseases, toxic hepatitis, chronic liver diseases, cTn were not examined, were excluded from the study.
+We retrospectively obtained the results of 1,296 patients (466 females, 830 males, mean age 61.56 ± 9.42 years; distribution 26-82 years) who presented to the emergency department (ED) between January 2014 and December 2018 for chest pain, and were admitted to the Cardiology Clinic with the pre-diagnosis of ACS.
+The patients excluded from the study included those whose biochemistry and hemograms were not studied, 12-lead ECG was not performed during the ED, angiographies and echocardiographies were not performed after hospitalization, and in whom sepsis and septic shock, pulmonary thromboembolism, pericarditis and myocarditis, blunt chest traumas, all malignancy types, chronic kidney failure, cerebrovascular diseases, toxic hepatitis, chronic liver diseases, and cTn were not examined.

-The patients were high-risk UA patients according to the AIMI and AAMI, NSTEMI group, which are the subgroups of STEMI, and the Braunwald classification[10].
+The patients were high-risk UA patients according to the AIMI, AAMI, and NSTEMI group, which are the subgroups of STEMI, and the Braunwald classification[10].
 AIMI, inferolateral MI, inferoposterior MI, posterior MI, and right ventricular MI were evaluated in the AIMI subgroup; septal MI, anterior MI, lateral MI, high lateral MI, and diffuse anterior wall MI were evaluated in the AAMI subgroup.
-The patients were referred to the group I for the RSR less than one, and to the group II for the RSR greater than one in the lead II.
-These groups were compared in terms of age, gender, cTn I, TVD, gensini score, and mortality. cTn I's were recorded as troponin I, II, III by being repeated at the 0th, 6th, and 12th h after admission to the ED.
+The patients were referred to group I for RSRs less than one, and to group II for RSRs greater than one in the lead II.
+These groups were compared in terms of age, gender, cTn I, TVD, gensini score, and mortality. cTn Is were recorded as troponin I, II, III by being repeated at the 0th, 6th, and 12th h after admission to the ED.

-The patients who had chest pain and/or discomfort lasting at least 30 min and ECG with STEMI according to 2013 ACCF/AHA guidelines were included in the study[11].
+The patients who had chest pain and/or discomfort lasting at least 30 min, and ECG with STEMI according to 2013 ACCF/AHA guidelines, were included in the study[11].
 UA/NSTEMI is defined according to the criteria of the 2014 AHA/ACC Guideline for the Management of Patients With NSTE-ACS.
-All of the patients were checked with Transthoracic Echocardiography (TTE) to look for whether focal wall motion abnormalities were present or not.
-Philips Epiq 7 Ultrasound Machine was used for TTE in this study.
+All of the patients were checked with Transthoracic Echocardiography (TTE) to look for whether focal wall motion abnormalities were present.
+A Philips Epiq 7 Ultrasound Machine was used for TTE in this study.

 The demographic, clinical, and laboratory data from the date of presenting to the ED due to ACS, including the RSR and cTn I levels, were assessed by reviewing the hospital’s medical records.

-Hemogram was measured by using a Beckman Coulter Automated CBC Analyzer (Beckman Coulter, Inc., Fullerton, CA, United States).
+Hemogram was measured using a Beckman Coulter Automated CBC Analyzer (Beckman Coulter, Inc., Fullerton, CA, United States).

-Biochemistry blood was analysed with the Cobas 6000 (C6000-Core, Cobas c-501 series, Hitachi, Roche, United States).
+Blood was analysed with the Cobas 6000 (C6000-Core, Cobas c-501 series, Hitachi, Roche, United States).
 The hemogram and biochemistry results were studied between 45-60 min.

 Cardiac biomarker analysis

-The venous blood samples from the antecubital veins of the patients were obtained to measure the serum levels of cTn I. cTn I, STAT Elecsys and Cobas e 411 Hitachi Roche analysers were used to measure the cTn I levels.
-The cTn I level of the patients were measured at the 0th, 6th and 12th h.
+Venous blood samples from the antecubital veins of patients were obtained to measure the serum levels of cTn I. cTn I, STAT Elecsys and Cobas e 411 Hitachi Roche analysers were used to measure cTn I levels.
+The cTn I levels of patients were measured at the 0th, 6th and 12th h.

 Electrocardiography